 Ultimately, when the Lord appears in all of His own glory, being unveiled by the Father (1 Tim 6:15), then we shall also "appear with Him in glory" (Col 3:4).
-At that time, in the fullest and most precise sense, "we shall be like Him, for we shall see Him as He is" (1 John 3:2).
+At that time, in the fullest and most precise sense, "we shall be like Him. for we shall see Him as He is"(1 John 3:2).

-In the meantime, we are being "changed" into His image within - being prepared, so to speak, to be "clothed upon with our house which is from heaven" (2 Cor 5:2), which is the resurrected body.
+In the meantime, we are being "changed" into His image within - being prepared, so to speak, to be "clothed upon with our house which is from heaven" (2 Cor 5:2).
 Just as Jesus, while He was maturing in this world, "increased is wisdom . . . and in favor with God" (Lk 2:52), so those who "behold the glory of the Lord" are now increasing in "wisdom and spiritual understanding" (Col 1:9), and growing "in favor with God."

-This "change into the same image" is a moral and spiritual transformation.
-That is, it is an inward change that impacts the entirety of our life in this world, and before the Lord "with whom we have to do" (Heb 4:13).
-We are being "transformed by the renewing of our mind" (Rom 12:2), or "renewed in the spirit of your mind" (Eph 4:23).
-That is, we are being brought to perceive things as the Lord sees them.
+This"change into the same perceive things as the Lord sees them.
 We are acquiring His preferences, participating in His life, and realizing His preferences.
 It is what Scripture refers to as being "made partakers of Christ," and "participating in the Divine nature" (Heb 3:14; 2 Pet 1:4).

-Whereas once we were fundamentally unlike God, although created in His image (Rom 3:23), now we are being modified at the foundation of our persons, In a fallen world and a corrupt body, we are actually making progress toward the Divine likeness.
+Whereas once we fundamentally unlike God, although created in His image (Rom 3:23), now we are being modified at the foundation of our persons, In a fallen world and a corrupt body, we are actually making progress toward the Divine likeness.
 The "new man," created in Christ Jesus (2 Cor 5:17), is "renewed in knowledge after the image of Him that created him" (Col 3:10).